moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 ### **Data Connector Integration**

-It seamlessly integrates with various data connectors, including Google BigQuery, Google Cloud Storage (GCS), Snowflake, Redshift, Pulsar, and more, by leveraging the SDK's built-in capabilities.
+It seamlessly integrates with various data connectors, including depot and non-depot sources, by leveraging the SDK's built-in capabilities.

 ### **Customizability and Extensibility**